Director: Stanley Kubrick

 Even having never seen it in the theatre before, I felt nostalgic for something I’d never really been a part of; a vision of the 50’s, 60’s, 70’s, 80’s and finally 90’s when a film as gigantic as one of Kubrick’s would be thrust into cinemas, daring you to decide what to do with it.
 Eyes Wide Shut received something of a perplexed reception from critics, most still reeling from the director’s then-recent demise.
 It was as though the expectations that came with the film – high already – had been loaded.
-That it now had to fulfill some career-capping mandate that its maker had never intended.
+That it now had to fulfil some career-capping mandate that its maker had never intended.
 In truth, most Kubrick films received rocky reviews on release (there’s just so much to chisel out of them) but EWS has taken perhaps the longest to earn its place in his canon.

 Maybe its the subject matter.
 Sex and fidelity have always been approached by Hollywood with either a blush or – at the other end of the spectrum – a rush to sensationalise.
 EWS is a strange creature.
 It discusses these things from a more intellectual vantage, poking into what constitutes infidelity, what drives jealousy and how monogamous couples sustain themselves (through shared truths and shared deceptions).
 So far, so clinical – as to be expected from Kubrick.